localytics/odbc_adapter/README.md

 An ActiveRecord ODBC adapter.
 Master branch is working off of edge Rails.
 Previous work has been done to make it compatible with Rails 3.2 and 4.2; for those versions use the 3.2.x or 4.2.x gem releases.

-This adapter currently works for connecting using ODBC to MySQL 5 and PostgreSQL 9 databases.
-You can also register your own adapter using the `ODBCAdapter.register` function to connect to a database of your choice.
+This adapter will work for basic queries for most DBMSs out of the box, without support for migrations.
+Full support is built-in for MySQL 5 and PostgreSQL 9 databases.
+You can register your own adapter to get more support for your DBMS using the `ODBCAdapter.register` function.

 A lot of this work is based on [OpenLink's ActiveRecord adapter](http://odbc-rails.rubyforge.org/) which works for earlier versions of Rails.